Ullenhall: Economy

 The village is served by a public house, the Winged Spur, which takes its name from the Barrell family crest.
-There is a village hall and a tennis club, and plans for an Amazon distribution centre in the parish.
+There is a village hall and a tennis club.

 Notable buildings

 The village has two churches.
 Situated on a hill to the north of the village is the old parish church of St Marys which is locally referred to as the Chapel.
 The oldest part of the building has been dated back to the 13th century but only the chancel of the original building now remains, to which a western porch has been added.
 There remain some ancient stained glass in the windows and some encaustic tiles in the floor.
 The font, of the 15th century, has an octagonal bowl with a moulded lower edge, and a plain stem.
 In the bowl one of the two staples remains.
 The memorials are to the knights of Barrells Hall and a coloured memorial to Sir Francis Throckmorton who died in 1554.

-The roof and tower were still under restoration at the turn of the 2000 millennium but at a service attended by 80 parishioners on the morning of 1 January 2000 the old bell was made to "ring in" the 21st Century by throwing Golf balls into the bell tower.
+The roof and tower were still under restoration at the turn of the 2000 millennium but at a service attended by 80 parishioners on the morning of 1 January 2000 the old bell was made to "ring in" the 21st century by throwing golf balls into the bell tower.
 The balls were recovered some years later when the restoration was completed.

-The modern church of St Mary is down in the village and was constructed in 1875 at a cost of £5,000 to an odd idiosyncratic design by John Pollard Seddon in the Early English style by the three Newton brothers of Barrells Hall and Glencripesdale Estate in memory of their parents Mary & William Newton.
+The modern church of St Mary is down in the village and was constructed in 1875 at a cost of £5,000 to an odd idiosyncratic design by John Pollard Seddon in the Early English style by the three Newton brothers of Barrells Hall and Glencripesdale Estate in memory of their parents Mary and William Newton.

 A significant local landmark is The Crowley Oak which can be located just outside the village heading towards the A435.
-It has ancient oak status according to the Woodland Trust and with a girth of over seven metres, it certainly makes an impressive sight at the roadside.
+It has ancient oak status according to the Woodland Trust, with a girth of over seven metres.